How to not put out on a first date because you’re waiting for an STI to clear up

-You may have only received word from your GP a mere two hours before a first date that you’ve tested positive for a routine STI like chlamydia or gonorrhea.
+You may have only received word from your doctor a mere two hours before a first date that you’ve tested positive for a routine STI like chlamydia or gonorrhea.
 It’s not a big deal – they can be treated, but you’ll need to abstain from sex until a week after completing treatment – so here’s how to avoid it on a first date even when you want it!

 There have been occasions though, where abstaining from sex on the first meet up has been a necessity.
 I may have had a routine STI and HIV test a few days ago and only have received a call two hours ago letting me know that I need to get some symptomless Chlamydia treated.
-Or I may have just received an anonymous text message from The Drama Downunder informing me that I may have been exposed to Gonorrhea.
+Or I may have just received an anonymous text message informing me that I may have been exposed to Gonorrhea.

 Either way, I don’t want to expose any of my Hornet hook-ups or Grindr gays to an STI, so from now until a week after I’ve completed treatment , I’ll be avoiding sex.
 I’m not putting life on hold though, it’s just an easily treated STI , and so I’m keeping my date for tonight.
 All the same, I don’t necessarily want my opening line to be “Oh hi!
-Wow, you’re hotter than your pics but my jocks are still filled with gono discharge, so let’s just have a bite to eat, a couple of drinks and a chat.”.
-So here are some more creative ways to dance around the inability to be DTF on this first date if you’re currently being treated for an STI.
+Wow, you’re hotter than your pics but my jocks are still filled with discharge, so let’s just have a bite to eat, a couple of drinks and a chat.”.
+So here are some more creative ways to dance around not being DTF on this first date if you’re currently being treated for an STI.

 Go somewhere public